 For the period February 2020 to January 2021, and annually thereafter, the subscription model will change so that the fixed fee per provider and per-student charge may vary according to nation and provider type.

 The fee for AOR will be based on per-student capitation only with a cap.

 Graduate Outcomes subscription

 Participation in the Graduate Outcomes survey is a statutory requirement for all UK HE providers.
-This service is a statutory activity of HESA but is invoiced separately.
+This service is a statutory activity of HESA and is identified as a seperate lined when invoiced.
 The capitation charge for Graduate Outcomes is determined by numbers of graduates rather than numbers of students.